Exploring UNIX/Linux-Based Environments: A Unified Foundation for Modern Computing

 Despite their distinct origins, UNIX and Linux share striking similarities:

-This diagram illustrates the layered architecture common to both systems and highlights the shared core.
+This diagram illustrates the layered architecture common to both systems and highlights the shared core principles.

 1. Architecture: